Phantas0s/garden/content/post/building_mouseless_book_fear.md

 {{<mouseless_book_series>}}
 {{</mouseless_book_series>}}

-So I was rambling, [in the last post](/garden/post/building_mouseless_book_idea/), about this simple fact: I love what I do.
+So I was rambling, in the third part of this series, about a simple fact: I love what I do.
 That's why I can do it long enough to get some interesting results.
-It's only one third of the Magical Recipe for Success As I Define It™, though.
+But it's only one third of the Magical Recipe for Success As I Define It™.
+The suspense is intense: what are the other two?

 ## The Real True Recipe for Success To Be Rich and Powerful

-Here are the two other ingredients:
+Let's not wait longer: here are the two other ingredients for success:

-1. It's important for me to unfocus and relax, to boost my creativity.
+1. It's important for me to unfocus and relax, in order to boost my creativity.
 It's not about trying to reach my goal directly, but to think more deeply about what I want to accomplish, and found new and secret paths.
-It's where my most original ideas visit my brain.
+It's where the most original ideas visit my brain.
 2. It's important to know when to focus to do the things.
 To take action.
 To implement these ideas.
-Without actions, ideas are invisible and forgotten.
+Without actions, ideas are invisible; they never cross path with reality.

-With this recipe, you'll be rich in no time, the New York Time will speak about your infinite legacy, and you'll have three ghostwriters fighting to write your memoirs.
+With this recipe, you'll be rich in no time, the New York Time will speak about your infinite legacy, and you'll have three ghostwriters fighting to write your biography.
 Guaranteed!

-So, how should you focus?
-Well, I've my method I use for years, because it works.
+So, how should we focus?
+Well, I've my method I follow for years, 'cause it works for me.
 Will it work for you?
 I've no idea.
 Our brains are similar, yet different.
-But if you're interested, it's [there]().
+But if you're interested, it's [there](https://thevaluable.dev/side-project-tools-practices/).

 ## Habit of Writing